- by Daniel

 And this makes them a popular choice among physical therapists and fitness coaches.

 They are typically s-shaped plastic sticks with a variety of knobs and handles placed at different points.

 The idea is to manouevre the cane into a position where one of the knobs is pressing into your tight muscle knot.

-And the good thing is that unlike massage balls and foam rollers you can adjust how much pressure you apply depending on how hard you pull the handle forward.
+The good thing about massage canes is that unlike massage balls and foam rollers you can adjust how much pressure you apply depending on how hard you pull the handle forward.

-So you can get it so it's comfortable and just right for you.
+So you can get it to a comfortable intensity that is just right for you.

 And by keeping this pressure applied for a minute or two you should feel the muscle begin to release.

-So massage canes are a cheap and handy tool to have around the home for when you're feeling stiff and sore and the one I'd recommend over all others is the Body Back Buddy Self-Massage Cane.
+So massage canes are a cheap and handy tool to have around the home for when your muscles are feeling stiff and sore.

 Acupressure mats are the modern day equivalent to a medieval bed of nails.